Greek Islands

 Hotel Attalos (2 nights)

-Our final full day begins with guided tours of the mighty Acropolis and the magnificent new Acropolis Museum.
+Our final full day begins with a visit to the National Archeological Museum.
+We’ll see the very best of Greece’s archeological treasures from Minoan to Hellenistic sculpture and artifacts.
+In the afternoon we’ll have a guided visit of the mighty Acropolis and the magnificent new Acropolis Museum.
 The Acropolis, crowned by the iconic Parthenon, is a bucket list site that represents our historical and cultural connection to Periclean Athens and the foundations of the western paradigm.
-The decade old, state-of-the-art museum beautifully displays the archeological treasures of the storied hill.
-After a free afternoon, we’ll conclude the extension with a final dinner together.
+The state-of-the-art museum beautifully displays the archeological treasures of the storied hill.
+We’ll conclude the extension with a final Taverna dinner together.

 What’s Included:

-12 nights accommodation (16 with extension; All breakfasts, 5 dinners (+ 2 extension), 2 lunches; All tour transport; All tips (tour director, guides, drivers, group meals, hotel staffs); Full-time services of a Imprint tour manager, local guides; All entrances: Delos, Hozoviotissa Monastery, Akrotiri, (extension: Meteora monasteries, Delphi Museum and Archeological site, Acropolis, Acropolis Museum, NAM); All activities: walking tour Mykonos Chora, tour Delos, driving tour Naxos, Greek dancing, driving tour Amorgos, monastery lunch, traditional village house visit, full-day tour Santorini, and more.
+11 nights accommodation (15 with extension; All breakfasts, 5 dinners (+ 2 extension), 1 lunch; All tour transport; All tips (tour director, guides, drivers, group meals, hotel staffs); Full-time services of a Imprint tour manager, local guides; All entrances: Delos, Hozoviotissa Monastery, Akrotiri, (extension: Meteora monasteries, Delphi Museum and Archeological site, Acropolis, Acropolis Museum, NAM); All activities: walking tour Mykonos Chora, tour Delos, driving tour Naxos, Greek dancing, driving tour Amorgos, monastery lunch, traditional village house visit, full-day tour Santorini, and more.

 Important exceptions: